ObjectModules/deploy/Mapping.md

 We found it is an amazing function.
 It's built really small and use only a few characters but compact that enable Google to use it for their broadway _[[utilization|https://developers.google.com/analytics/devguides/collection/analyticsjs/sending-hits]]_.

-Unfortunately we cannot find if Google made it with the word of `isogram` is in a purpose to what the word means it self into what they want with the function.
+Unfortunately we could not find if Google made it with the word of `isogram` is in a purpose to what the word means it self into what they want with the function.
 Nevertheless, this is really an exact sample that close enough with what we will explain further about our concept.
 ***
 <table>
   <thead>